jpodwys/express-stream/README.md

 Response streaming middleware for Express 4.

-**IMPMORTANT:** If you want your streamed responses to have GZIP enabled, please use the excellent [express `compression` middleware](https://www.npmjs.com/package/compression).
-If you use `compression` as an app-wide middleware, `express-stream` will automitically take advantage of it.
+**IMPORTANT:** If you want your streamed responses to have GZIP enabled, please use the excellent [express `compression` middleware](https://www.npmjs.com/package/compression).
+If you use `compression` as an app-wide middleware, `express-stream` will automatically take advantage of it.

 Check out the [demo app](https://express-stream-demo.herokuapp.com/).